grimy86/CSharp25/Csharp/csIntermediate/Delegates.md

 - The Func delegate takes zero, one or more input parameters, and returns a value (with its out parameter).
 - The action takes zero, one or more input parameters, but does not return anything.
 - Predicate is a special kind of Func.
 It represents a method that contains a set of criteria mostly defined inside an if condition and checks whether the passed parameter meets those criteria or not.
+-
+## Use cases
+1. Event Handling
+2. Callback Methods
+3. Encapsulation of Methods
+4. LINQ and Functional Programming
+5. Dynamic Behavior at Runtime
+6. Multicasting
+7. Custom Implementations of Patterns
+   -  Observer pattern (This is how events work in C#)
+   -  Strategy pattern
+   -  Command pattern
+   -  Template Method pattern
+   -  Decorator pattern
+   -  Factory Method pattern
+   -  Chain of Responsibility pattern
+   -  ...